 International: full time £15,740

 More information is available about tuition fees and discounts.

-Strategic planning is an organisation’s process of defining its strategy, or direction, and making decisions on the allocation of resources to best achieve this.
-This programme is designed to prepare students for senior financial and managerial positions, by providing a strong foundation of financial knowledge, analytical skills and an appreciation of managerial decision making.
+Strategic planning is an organisation’s process of defining its strategy or direction and making appropriate decisions on the allocation of resources.
+This programme is aimed at graduates looking to develop a career in management, accounting, financial planning or corporate investment and provides a strong foundation of financial knowledge, analytical skills and an appreciation of managerial decision making.

 Our INTO Newcastle University Centre can provide extra tuition to help you meet the University's English language requirements.

 The UK Border Agency (UKBA) has rules for international students regarding minimum English language requirements.

 International Students, consult your own government for funding.
 The University offers International Scholarships, and there are funding opportunities by external organisations available.